scrapy/scrapy/docs/topics/spiders.rst

 Built-in spiders reference
 ==========================

-For the examples used in the following spiders reference we'll assume we have a ``TestItem`` declared in a ``myproject.items`` module, in your project::
+For the examples used in the following spiders reference, we'll assume we have a ``TestItem`` declared in a ``myproject.items`` module, in your project::

     from scrapy.item import Item